rembu2001/c_software_renderer/README.md

 Create frames with pixel matrices display-agnostically

-For windows -> display a bitmap on the screen that gets updated based on a timer for every frame, and loads data from a pixel matrix.
+Display a bitmap on the screen that gets updated based on a timer for every frame, and loads data from a pixel matrix.

 ## References